angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 The majority of Doomsday lists like to run between fourteen and seventeen lands as part of their core manabase.
-The number tends to decrease with a more aggressive playstyle and an increased number of free cycle effects and {{Lotus Petal}}s.
+The number tends to decrease with a more aggressive playstyle and an increased number of free cycle effects and :card[Lotus Petal]s.
 It is normally split as eight fetch lands, two basics and five dual lands with numbers changing based on your preference and playstyle.
-You can supplement your land count with other toolbox lands like {{Cavern of Souls}} or
-{{Shelldock Isle}} however these will be discussed later as part of the Pile Cards section and should not be considered as part of your mana producing land count.
-Some people also opt to use other toolbox lands like {{Wasteland}} in their lists in an effort to be more disruptive.
+You can supplement your land count with other toolbox lands like :card[Cavern of Souls] or :card[Shelldock Isle] however these will be discussed later as part of the Pile Cards section and should not be considered as part of your mana producing land count.
+Some people also opt to use other toolbox lands like :card[Wasteland] in their lists in an effort to be more disruptive.
 Again this should not factor as part of your mana requirements and instead be considered as Interaction.